seydem-dev/lottery/README.md

 # Lottery
 **If you like taking risks, THIS IF FOR YOU!
 Two lottery smart contracts.
 With and without the chainlinkVRF.
-Roll your dice whenever you're ready!**
+Roll your dice whenever you're ready!
+IT IS HIGHLY RECOMMENDED TO USE LotteryVRF.sol IN PRODUCTION.**

 ```
 lotteryId